To use web3 and interact with the contracts, we must instance web3 with a provider. To do so we can use RSK public nodes:

 }

-Further reading: startAuction
+Further reading: startAuction.

 Or open many auctions at once for better anonymity: